Blog

 This leads to:

-• more stable solder connections
+• More stable solder connections

 • Improved wetting of the solder

-• higher long-term reliability of electronic assemblies
+• Higher long-term reliability of electronic assemblies

 This is particularly relevant for:

-• complex assemblies
+• Complex assemblies

-• safety-critical applications
+• Safety-critical applications

 Consistent process quality is particularly crucial here.

-Vapor phase soldering and lead-free solders
+Vapour phase soldering and lead-free solders

 Lead-free solders require higher processing temperatures, which poses challenges for many soldering processes.